| Not that it mattered. Since it was first offered

 church is for other people.
 I took it very seriously.
 I'd get there half

+an hour early to watch the musicians tune up."
 At twelve, Kelly earned his first check for a writing job--an adventure

 story about a military dog, written for a boys' magazine.
 After that he